 Jan Herman van Heek, an industrialist from Enschede, was deeply fascinated by the Middle Ages.
 This fascination inspired him both in the way in which he restored the castle and in the art he collected.

-Bergh castle is located on the German border in a beautiful area that is ideally suited to hiking and cycling.
-In nearby Zeddam Bergh Castle’s towermill can be visited.
+Huis Bergh castle is located on the German border in a beautiful area that is ideally suited to hiking and cycling.
+In nearby Zeddam Huis Bergh Castle’s towermill can be visited.
 It is the oldest working Dutch windmill.

-The permanent collection of Bergh Castle includes early Italian painting, Northern European painting, historic portraits, medieval manuscripts, coins and sculptures.
+The permanent collection of Huis Bergh Castle includes early Italian painting, Northern European painting, historic portraits, medieval manuscripts, coins and sculptures.
 The collection was built between 1912 and 1957 by the then owner of the castle Jan Herman van Heek.
-The beautifully ornate manuscripts and incunables are of great national and international importance.
+The beautiful ornate manuscripts and incunables are of great national and international importance.

 The Antoniuszaal (Anthony Room) houses a substantial part of the collection.
 It is a very calming and inspiring room.
 A 15th century rood screen leads to the central part of the room with medieval sculptures, ivories, late medieval paintings and of course the manuscript collection.
-Each year Bergh Castle organizes a temporary exhibition.
+Each year Huis Bergh Castle organizes a temporary exhibition.

 Huis Bergh Castle offers disabled access.
 There are two disabled parking spaces at the bottom of the castle drive.
 There is a wheelchair lift by the steps to enable access to the ground floor of the castle.
 N.B. the tower can only be accessed via the stairs.